 It’s easy to take the humble towbar for granted.
 After all, every tow car has one.
-But not all towbars are suitable for all caravans, and once you start looking, you’ll find a surprising variety of types.
-How do you make sure you choose the right towbar, and what steps should you take to ensure it is fitted correctly?
+But it’s important to make sure that the towbar you select is compatible with your caravan’s hitch, and once you start looking, you’ll find there is a surprising variety of types, from detachable to flange towbars.

 Types of towbar to choose from